 There is a chance that if restrictions are lifted or safety levels change later in the season, some of the community activities could return.

 Please note – to start the season we have postponed the participation of prepared food vendors.
-We hope we will be able to invite restaurants and food trucks back later in the season.
+We are looking forward to seeing our favorite restaurants and food truck vendors sometime starting in July.

 How the Market will be the Same

 - We provide essential services and food to our community;

 - We serve a vital food access role for families of all income levels; We will continue to run our incentive programs, such as SNAP, WIC/Senior FMNP, and Berks Farm Bucks (BFB) to help your dollars go farther on healthy, fresh food.